Using Elasticsearch

 Available in VPC

-Elasticsearch is a data storage specialized for search that saves unstructured data in JSON structures.
+Elasticsearch is a data storage optimized for search, storing unstructured data in JSON format.
 You can use REST API to query.

 Check Elasticsearch app details